 As for the new donors that the Basilica of the National Shrine of the Immaculate Conception brought on board last year, 41% of them had already renewed their support to the organization before the end of July 2021.

-2. Build a relationship with your new donors.
 Build upon that first donation and create a bond with your new donors by communicating with them often on their preferred channel and making them feel involved in your organization.

 How?
 Your communications plan should first start with a personalized thank you as soon as possible upon receiving a donor’s gift.
 This should be followed by consistent appeals.

 From there, facilitate a dialogue with your donors to learn more about them, engage with them, and get them involved in your organization.
-Ask questions such as why they donated, how they heard of your organization, and if they would be interested in volunteering.
+Ask questions such as why they donated, how they heard of your organization, and if they’d be interested in volunteering.
 This is also an excellent time to ask about their preferred communication channels—mail, email, social media, or phone—and invite them to follow your organization on all your platforms.

 If your donors are concentrated in areas that have been susceptible to USPS postal delays, consider thanking them first with an automated thank you call or text message.

-3. Offer a recurring gift option.
 In a world of automation, offering a recurring gift option is convenient for donors and will work wonders for your organization.
 Humans are habitual creatures, and we see this in nonprofit fundraising all the time: donors respond to the same appeals package year after year or give at specific times such as a birthday, holiday, or other special date.
 Thus, many donors are very open to automating their donations.
 Make it easier on your donors by giving them an option to sign up for recurring gifts.